Glace-Tools/tiled-maps/README.md

 + Orientation: Orthogonal
 + Tile layer format: CSV
 + Tile render order: Right Down
-+ Map size: Fixed, width and height can be whatever you want
++ Map size: Fixed, width and height can be whatever you want (I think)
 + Tile size: 32x32 px

 You should use the tilesets included in this repository.
 If you use one from somewhere else, the R code might not work properly.